Health: How to Give up Smoking

 Understand it is was not that easy to start?
 Your very first cigarette was a light and you sucked in the smoke and then cough and felt dizzy but you pressed on because you thought it was the thing to do at the time.

 Giving up also has a degree of difficulty attached to it, especially in the first few days and weeks.
 Your body has gained a dependence on nicotine and when you give up you are going to suffer from withdraws and it could make you irritable, hard to live with, sometimes aggressive, depressed, even anxious you could suffer form sleepless nights and nauseous.
-BUT don't despair it can be done, thousands of people have already made the effort and succeeded.
+BUT do not despair it can be done, thousands of people have already made the effort and succeeded.

 So it is your turn!
 You have decided to give up smoking, but don't know how to do it?
 Your in luck as a team of researchers has put in the time and analysed what works and what doesn't.